 Quads of different sizes and automatic positioning of labels.

 Other primitives that have their texture coordinates adjusted to display labels are boxes, cylinders, spheres and dishes.
-In the case of boxes, the calculations are about the same of the quads, however, different texture coordinates must be defined for each of the box’s faces.
+In the case of boxes, the calculations are about the same as the quads, however, different texture coordinates must be defined for each of the box’s faces.

 For cylinders, the texture coordinates of the vertices are set so that the s-axis of the texture space is parallel to the y-axis of the object space – axis along the height of the cylinder – and the t-axis is parallel to the x-axis.
 With this, the text is repeated several times along s depending on the height of the object and, around the cylinder, it was agreed that the text should be repeated four times, so it could be easily visualized no matter which side of the cylinder the user is looking at.
-The calculation for finding scales, which must be applied to the texture coordinates, and depends on the cylinders’ size and the number of characters of the labels, is all based on the calculations presented for quads.
+The calculation for finding scales, which must be applied to the texture coordinates, and depends on the cylinder’s size and the number of characters of the labels, is all based on the calculations presented for quads.

-In case of spheres, text is displayed only once over t, on the object’s center, and it can be repeated several times along s depending on the sphere’s diameter.
-The primitive called dish, existent in CAD models, has the shape of a half-ellipsoid and with its information of radius and height it is possible to parameterize its surface.
+In the case of spheres, text is displayed only once over t, on the object’s center, and it can be repeated several times along s depending on the sphere’s diameter.
+The primitive called dish, as found in CAD models, has the shape of a half-ellipsoid and, with its information of radius and height, it is possible to parameterize its surface.
 Figure 5 shows boxes, cylinders, spheres and dishes with labels.